 5 Criteria to Help You Choose the Perfect Wedding Date

-There are so many factors that go in to helping you choose the perfect date to say I Do.
-Asking yourself these questions should help narrow down your options and make your decision easier.
+There are so many factors that go into helping you choose the perfect wedding date to say I Do.
+Asking yourself these questions should help make your decision easier.

 1).
-Do you want the date to be special and meaningful?
+Do you want the WEDDING date to be special and meaningful?

-If you want a date that will be easy for your future spouse to remember, consider choosing a date he or she already has to keep track of – like the day you first met, your first date, when you first “officially” started dating, or the day he/she proposed.
+If you want a wedding date that will be easy for your future spouse to remember, consider choosing a date he or she already has to keep track of!
+Like the day you first met, your first date, when you first “officially” started dating, or the day he/she proposed.

 2).
 Have you always imagined your wedding a certain way?

-If you imagine a handful of daisies as your bouquet, an outside reception with twinkly lights and a lantern send-off, or want to have your wedding party portraits taken in a field of wheat or sunflowers, then choosing your date may be easier than you think.
+If you imagine a handful of daisies and an outside reception with twinkly lights, then choosing your wedding date may be easier than you think.
 Factors like these limit your options to within a few months.
 If you do have a certain color scheme or flowers in mind, season is key to picking your date.
 Bright colors – like coral, blush, or Tiffany blue fit more with a spring or summer wedding, whereas deeper, richer colors – like purples, blues, and burgundies – work well with a fall and winter setting.

 If you have a favorite flower that you want to tie in to your arrangements, talk to your florist to see when it’s in season.
 Though they’ll probably be able to get it for you no matter what season you choose to get married in, it may cost extra if they’re out-of-season.
 If you dream of sunflower centerpieces or a peony bouquet, considering choosing your wedding to fall within the season they blossom in.